LoreBene99/RT1_Assignment2/README.md

 	float min_left_dist = Robot_Distance(615, 715, laser_scanner);
 }
 ```
-As i said before the node permits to increment/decrement the velocity of the robot and reset its position and it is done thanks to this "switch", inside the booleand function, that handles the request coming from the user node:
+As i said before the node permits to increment/decrement the velocity of the robot and reset its position and it is done thanks to this "switch", inside the booleand function, that handles the request coming from the user node (no response are sent to the user node) :

 ```cpp
 switch(req.Kinput){